madagiurgiu25/workshop-ngs-bioinfo2025/tutorials/tutorial_from_bam_to_vcf.md

 ## 5. Compute on-target coverage

-For a gene first extract all the exons:
+### 5.1 Extract Exons for a Gene

+Extract all the exons for DMD gene:

 ```bash
 # Extract all exons